-If your vehicle has an airbag for the right front passenger read this.
+If your vehicle has an airbag for the right front passenger, read the following:

 Anyone who is up against, or very close to, any airbag when it inflates can be seriously injured or killed.
 Airbags plus lap-shoulder belts offer the best protection for adults, but not for young children and infants.
 Neither the vehicle's safety belt system nor its airbag system is designed for them.
 Young children and infants need the protection that a child restraint system can provide.
 Always secure children properly in your vehicle.
-To read how, see Older Children on page 1-31 and Infants and Young Children on page 1-33.
+To read how, see Older Children on page 41 and Infants and Young Children on page 44.